wp-plugins/post-pay-counter/readme.txt

 If you want to translate it in your own language and get a discount on the PRO version, [contact us](http://www.thecrowned.org/contact-me)!

 == Changelog ==
+= 2.44 =
+* Fixed: datepicker would misbehave and not let select correct dates.

 = 2.43 =
 * Fixed: if a maximum payment threshold was set with payment only when the threshold was reached, and no posts across all authors reached the threhsold, some warnings would be shown with no explanation of the problem.
 * Fixed: PRO version payment bonus not showing in the stats (although was counted for payment).